 Racing the engine or spinning the wheels may lead to transmission overheating and failure.
 Allow the engine to idle with the transmission in NEUTRAL for at least one minute after every five rocking-motion cycles.
-This will minimize overheating and reduce the risk of transmission failure during prolonged efforts to free a stuck vehicle.
+This will minimize overheating and reduce the risk of clutch or transmission failure during prolonged efforts to free a stuck vehicle.

-NOTE: Press the "ESC Off" switch, to place the Electronic Stability Control (ESC) system in "Partial Off" mode, before rocking the vehicle.
+Stability Control (ESC) system in "Partial Off" mode, before rocking the vehicle.
 Refer to "Electronic Brake Control" in "Starting And Operating" for further information.
 Once the vehicle has been freed, press the "ESC Off" switch again to restore "ESC On" mode.